Corporate Governance

 In order to tighten requirements concerning anti-money laundering and counter-terrorism financing, internal control, and compliance in banks, the SCSB has established a group anti-money laundering policy and the relevant procedure.
 A dedicated Anti-Money Laundering and Counter-Terrorism Financing Center has been established under the Compliance Department with a responsible officer, and an inter-departmental Anti-Money Laundering and Counter-Terrorism Financing Committee has also been established.
 Supervisory officers for anti-money laundering and counter-terrorism financing have been appointed to all of our business units to build a top-down hierarchical management system.
 The external independent verification unit has been authorized every year to conduct the Anti-Money Laundering and Counter-Terrorism Financing Program Review.

-In addition, to enhance effectiveness and efficiency of anti-money laundering and counter-terrorism financing education training, the SCSB gradually reinforces application of RegTech and introduces Robotic Process Automation (RPA).
+In addition, to enhance effectiveness and efficiency of anti-money laundering and counter-terrorism financing education training, the SCSB gradually reinforces application of RegTech.
 The SCSB uses these technologies for customer due diligence (CDD), regular review, transaction monitoring, and characterization threshold calibration to increase efficiency and reduce labor burden.
 For example:

 - The SCSB develops and utilizes Robotic Process Automation (RPA) to collect shareholding structure of the legal entity customers with complex ownership structure from the government website automatically and calculate the final number of shares of natural person systematically.
 The technology is used to find the ultimate beneficial owner.